guptam/kylo-docs-test/FeedLineage.rst

 This step is necessary because you may have a variety of processors in the flow that match a processor type in the datasource definition (i.e.
-PutFile for failed flows), but those dont define the true destination of the flow.
+PutFile for failed flows), but those don't define the true destination of the flow.

 |image1|